assembler-institute/npm-and-testing-basics/README.md

 ## Credits

-This pill is a solution for **assembler-school/npm-and-testing-basics** repository developed by @assembler-school.
+This pill is a solution for **assembler-school/npm-and-testing-basics** repository developed by [assembler-school](https://github.com/assembler-school)